 - Preheat oven to 350 degrees.
 Take your butter out of the fridge so it comes to room temperature.

-- In a large bowl, cream together the butter, salt and sugar with a handheld mixer.
+- In a large bowl, cream together the butter, salt and both sugars with a handheld mixer.
 When it is fluffy add the vanilla and only 1 egg.
 Scrape down the sides of the bowl to make sure everything is incorporated.

 - Then with a rubber spatula, gently finish mixing the dough until it comes together.
 Wrap in plastic wrap and chill for 30 minutes.